The White West IV: Whose Universal?

 Is fascism a negation of modernity or one of its constitutive features?
 Whose Universal? is a conference devoted to theorizing the poorly understood connection between settler colonialism and fascism, taking up Aimé Césaire’s Discourse on Colonialism.

 In his famous essay Discourse on Colonialism, poet Aimé Césaire argued that what Europe calls “fascism” is just colonial violence finding its way back home.
 Yet, his warnings went unheeded, leaving the postwar consensus to settle on the notion that fascism was a distortion or negation of modernity, not one of its constitutive features.
 Also obscured was the role universalism plays in the construction of the subject it claims to represent, and by extension, the construction of the subject it excludes.

-Whose Universal? is the fourth iteration of a series of conferences devoted to theorizing the poorly understood connection between settler colonialism and fascism, as well as the different facets of what social theorist Nikhil Pal Singh termed “the afterlife of fascism,” and the structures of affect they engender.
-Past issues of the series took place at La Colonie, Paris (The White West I and The White West II) and at Kunsthalle Wien (The White West III).
+Whose Universal? is part of a series of conferences devoted to theorizing the poorly understood connection between settler colonialism and fascism, as well as the different facets of what social theorist Nikhil Pal Singh termed “the afterlife of fascism,” and the structures of affect they engender.
+Past issues of the series took place under the title The White West at La Colonie, Paris (part I and part II), at Kunsthalle Wien (part III) and at HKW (part IV).

-Organized by Kader Attia, Anselm Franke and Ana Teixeira Pinto
+Organisiert von Kader Attia, Anselm Franke und Ana Teixeira Pinto

 Part of The New Alphabet